michael7nightingale/litestar-restaurant/README.md

 # Litestar restaurant fullstack application.
-Web app for restaurant using Litestart 2 framework and Piccolo ORM.
+Web app for restaurant using Litestar 2 framework and Piccolo ORM.
 Here I practice at new web-framework and ORM.
 Litestar is very interesting and delicious.
 Enjoy them at https://litestar.dev/ and https://piccolo-orm.com/.